Global evidence for a consistent spatial footprint of intra-urban centers: Methods

 \subsection{Attribute Enhancement}

 Beyond center identification, we enriched the dataset by labeling main centers, assigning place names, and characterizing functional types.
 First, we classified main centers and subcenters.
 In monocentric cities, the single detected center was designated as the main center.
-In polycentric cities, we calculated POI density within each center’s contour; the center with the highest POI density was labeled the main center, and all others were classified as subcenters.
+In polycentric cities, we calculated POI density within each center’s seed contour; the center with the highest POI density was labeled the main center, and all others were classified as subcenters.
 Second, each center was assigned a place name and a functional category.
 Place names were obtained by matching centers to the nearest GeoNames record within a 1-km buffer.
 Functional classification was based on POIs aggregated within the same buffer and grouped into six major categories: Mixed, Consumption, Business, Public Service, Transport, and Industrial.
-We calculated the Shannon entropy $H = -\sum_{i=1}^{5} p_i \log p_i$ to quantify category diversity.
+We calculated the Shannon entropy $H = -\sum_{i=1}^{5} p_i \log p_i$ over the five non-Mixed categories to quantify functional diversity.
 Centers with $H > 1.5$ were labeled as Mixed; otherwise, centers were assigned the dominant POI category.
-Mixed-use centers account for 61.2\% of all detected centers, consistent with independent land-use comparisons (Extended Data Fig. 8; Supplementary Fig. S1).

-Finally, although the brightest pixel within each contour provides a consistent proxy for center location, it may occasionally align with peripheral bright facilities such as stadiums or logistics hubs.
-To address this, we manually reviewed and refined the locations of main centers using satellite imagery and OpenStreetMap.
-In total, 5,444 urban areas (57\%) were inspected, resulting in a refinement rate of 19.8\% and a median adjustment distance of 2.3 km.
-Importantly, both the original automatically detected center coordinates and the refined coordinates are provided in the public dataset.
-All statistical analyses reported in this study --- including scaling relationships, Voronoi-based coverage areas, and accessibility metrics --- are unaffected by this post-processing refinement, which is intended solely to enhance usability in applied contexts.
+Overall, mixed-use centers constitute the majority, accounting for nearly 60\% of all detected centers.

-Because activity centers represent spatial extents rather than point locations, we provide the full contour geometries alongside point coordinates in the public dataset to support future spatial and comparative analyses.
+Because centers represent spatial extents rather than point locations, we provide the full contour geometries alongside point coordinates in the public dataset to support future analyses.